More about IT >

 How artificial do you want?

-I defy any of you to identify such a dividing line and demonstrate its existence.
-Unless and until then, the term "artificial" merely describes the origin of the intelligence and not any inherent property or characteristic of it.
+I defy any of you to identify any kind of hard dividing line and demonstrate its existence, be it from the animal or the machine.
+Unless and until then, the term "artificial" merely describes the origin of the hardware and not any inherent property or characteristic of the intelligence it exhibits.

 How intelligent do you want?

 Computer scientists are apt to define the kind of intelligence Turing meant as "general intelligence".
 Specifically, this is the ability to address any topic in an intelligent manner, even if you have never come across it before.
 They note that the current crop of ML+BD systems can only carry out tasks they are trained to, and that each new task needs a new system.
-"Artificial General Intelligence", AGI, is their Holy Grail.
+The ability to learn additional tasks on demand, and to recognise when such a task becomes necessary, is referred to as "Artificial General Intelligence", AGI.
+We suspect that it requires an ability to conceptualise, to abstract generic ideas from the learned responses to data – to understand what the data means.
+It is much like the step-change from an instinctive reflex to making a deliberate decision.
+This is today's Holy Grail of AI development and, as far as I can tell, is the same thing that behavioural biologists refer to as cognition.

 Animal neurologists and ethologists (behavioural biologists) offer another path to studying grades of intelligence.
 But here, "intelligence" is apt to mean different things.
 Even their cousins the plant biologists will talk of "intelligent" adaptive behaviours by plants within an ecosystem, the wackier ones even of cognitive awareness.
 Is there any sense in which a leech with just a few dozen interconnected sensory and motor nerves is acting with "intelligence" when it flinches away from heat?
 Do learned behaviours do any better, such as a plant flinching from a bright spot of light because the last dozen times this happened the light was followed by a cut?
 No, such low levels of "intelligence" are the province of ignorant biologists who aspire to similar levels of scientific objectivity.
 Today's ML+BD systems probably have a level of intelligence around that of a bee, which is to say one of the more sophisticated insects.
 Some commentators go for frogs, though I am unclear as to whether a small frog is any smarter than a good bee.
 Somewhere, as you work up the evolutionary chain, true cognitive behaviours emerge.
 Besides mammals like us, these include birds, the smarter fish and even the odd cephalopod (squid and octopus).
 A few hardy souls have suggested that even some bees or spiders demonstrate cognition, but that is certainly not a mainstream view.
 And I don't think the dividing line matters here.